 Barb’s Corner Kitchen

 Upper Lawrenceville’s Barb’s Corner Kitchen is a bright, cozy breakfast spot with a menu that places an emphasis on eggs – egg sandwiches, eggs over easy, poached eggs, omelettes – along with pancakes and waffles, too.
-For lunch, you’ll find classic fare like burgers and sandwiches, plus a hot dog menu with 11 different styles of dogs.
+For lunch, you’ll find classic fare like burgers and sandwiches, plus a hot dog menu with a few different styles of dogs.

 Barb’s Corner Kitchen (4711 Butler Street)